 Take 1 cup sattu/roasted gram flour in a mixing bowl or pan.

 Add the slightly crushed cumin seeds and fennel seeds.

 Now add 1/2 teaspoon ajwain, 1/2 teaspoon nigella seeds and 1/2 teaspoon red chilli powder, 1 to 2 teaspoons chopped green chilies, 1 teaspoon finely chopped ginger, 1 teaspoon finely chopped garlic, 2 tablespoons chopped coriander leaves and 1/4 teaspoon black salt.
 Also add regular salt as per taste.

 Also add 2 teaspoons lemon juice and 2 teaspoons mustard oil

 Mix very well.

 Sprinkle 1 to 2 tablespoons water all over and mix the flour with water evenly.
 Do add more water if required.
 The sattu stuffing mixture should not be too dry or too wet.
 If the mixture is dry, then the dryness is felt when eating littis.

 stuffing & shaping litti

-bake littis till the crust looks done with some light brown or golden brown spots on them. timing will vary upon the size and litres of oven. it took me about 45 minutes for these to bake.
+Bake till the crust looks done with some light brown or golden brown spots on them.
+Timing will vary upon the size and litres of oven.
+It took me about 45 minutes for these to bake.

 making baingan chokha